shural/qcoin/README.md

 Another subtle benefit reside in the essence of any currency.
 Currency is all about trust.
 In Apogeios application, the trust is a common sense (consensus) of SW quality.
 More inhabitants understand (trust) quality and want to spend more energy in quality efforts, bigger value the currency system will hold.
 In other words, this is essentially the direct mapping from total value of the cryptocurrency economy to the sense of quality in Apogeios society.

+# Activities
+Major types of activities/efforts ...

 # Consensus protocol
-There are a few considerations in this consensus protocol design.
+There are a few considerations in this design of consensus protocol (in other words, rules to enforce in the crypto economy).

 1. PoS or PoW.
 PoW is certainly out of question.
 PoS, on the other hand, requires thoughful consideration to ensure economic incentives and penalites are effective.